German Private Partnership (GbR) / German Commercial Partnership (OHG)

-A GbR must consist of at least two shareholders, who can be natural or legal persons, or also other companies with legal capacity (e.g. OHG, KG).
+A GbR must consist of at least two shareholders that can be natural or legal persons, or also other companies with legal capacity (e.g. OHG, KG).

-An OHG must consist of at least two shareholders, who can be natural or legal persons.
+An OHG must consist of at least two shareholders that can be natural or legal persons.